 4. Now click on Clean up system files:

 5. Wait again…

 6. Set the checkbox Previous Windows installations and click OK:

 7. Press Delete Files to remove the Windows.old folder from your disk:

 Wait until the procedure is finished.

 8. If the folder is still on the disk delete it manually:

 If you cannot delete the folder because it is busy read the next paragraph.

-Launch the command prompt as administrator:
+Launch the command prompt or PowerShell as administrator: